Mike Fonseca

 Mike Villa Fonseca (born 1 May 1995) is a Danish politician and nurse serving as Member of the Folketing.
-Previously a member for the Moderates from 2022 to 2023, he became an independent due to violating the Moderates rules on having sexual partners below the age of 18 by having a 15 year old girlfriend.
+Previously a member for the Moderates from 2022 to 2023, he became an independent due to violating the Moderates' rules on having sexual partners below the age of 18 by having a 15 year old girlfriend.

 Career

 Fonseca graduated from Professionshøjskolen Absalon as a nurse in 2020.
 He has since worked at Køge Sygehus.
 Fonseca has also worked as a part-time firefighter.

 At the 2022 Danish general election, Fonseca was elected after having received 505 personal votes.

+In March 2026, before the 2026 Danish general election, Fonseca joined the far-right New Right.